top of page

 • Shadow processes that break data integrity

 Good systems don’t demand rewiring.
+They adapt.

 Systems that feel familiar on day one usually share a few traits:

-• Buttons are where users expect them to be, not where a generic template placed them
+• Buttons are where users expect them to be, not where a generic template placed them.

-• Shortcuts reflect real movement, not idealized workflows
+• Shortcuts reflect real movement, not idealized workflows.

-• The interface mirrors task order, not database structure
+• The interface mirrors task order, not database structure.

+None of this is accidental.
 It comes from observing how people already work — and moving the system to meet them there.

+Configuration changes options.
+Design changes behavior.
 You can configure:

 • Fields